Quality of Care

 The performance of hospitals on several of the quality measures is compared to the state confidence intervals and state and national averages, when available.
 The performance rating for a hospital may differ depending on which comparison is being made.

-If the hospital’s confidence interval (CI) overlaps with the state confidence interval, then the facility is considered "average," and receives a rating of two bars on CompareMaine.
-If the facility's interval is below the state interval, then the facility is performing "above average" and receives a rating of three bars.
-If the facility's interval is above the state interval, then the facility is performing "below average" and receives a rating of one bar.
+If the hospital’s confidence interval (CI) overlaps with the state confidence interval, the hospital is considered “average,” and receives a rating of two bars on CompareMaine.
+If the hospital’s CI is below the state CI, the hospital is performing “above average” and receives a rating of three bars.
+If the hospital’s CI is above the state CI, the hospital is performing “below average” and receives a rating of one bar.

-For Patient Survey results, CompareMaine reports on a five-bar scale, with each bar representative of a star in the CMS Five Star Summary Star Rating.
+For Patient Experience Survey Results, CompareMaine reports on a five-bar scale, with each bar representative of a star in the Five-Star Overall Hospital Quality Rating:

 1 out of 5